 What can I do?

-Allow yourself and your body to gently rebalance.
 This is what your body and mind are designed to do.
-So they just need some support and a little down time.
+They just need some regular space (without any forcing) and down time.

-Maybe like me you will get to the point where you completely release your IBS, and can eat and digest what you like without any “accidents” or flare-ups?
+Imagine getting to the point where you completely release your IBS, and can eat and digest what you like without any “accidents” or flare-ups?

-You can do this on your own if you want to, or allow me to be your experienced guide.Recommend this post
+You can try this on your own if you want to, or allow me to be your experienced guide.19